Developing Independent Literacy within the Daily Five

 - Understand routines that will develop into good literacy habits.

-The required reading is found in the text listed (enclosed with syllabus).
+The required reading is found in the text listed (cost of textbook included in course fee and mailed with syllabus).
 The required text is:

 Boushey, G., & Moser, J. (2006).
 The Daily 5: Fostering Literacy Independence in the Elementary Grades.
 Portland, ME: Stenhouse Publishers